SCOPE-Santos-Volpe/NHAT/README.md

 ### Change and Run Flask App Locally

 The branch that the web app code is contained in is called “ec2”.
-Run this command to get code from that branch and get into the virtual environment.
+Run this command to get code and start the virtual environment.
 ```bash
 git checkout ec2
 cd flask_hin_app